RISC-KC/basic_rv32s/guidelines/development_log.md

 Basically CSR is composed of instructions where reading and writing happen simultaneously, and those pseudo-instructions, i.e., CSRW, CSRR, are decoded into formal CSR instructions by processing the write or read value as 0 according to the logic that operates when uimm | rd is 0 as specified above.

 I should print the Privileged Manual as well.
 That’s it for today.
 23:57.
 I never feel quite refreshed when ending in the middle of some research.
-I would feel good if I at least made a firm diagram…
+I would feel good if I at least made a firm diagram...

 And since the semantically complete implementation of FENCE requires a multithreading environment, the process after pipelining will be the implementation of a dual-core processor after the G extension.
-Just thinking about designing a shared cache and implementing the timing coordination and logic between the two harts already makes my head spin…
+Just thinking about designing a shared cache and implementing the timing coordination and logic between the two harts already makes my head spin...

 ### [2025.02.15.]